 As a reminder, the 6D has 11 focus points.
 The 5D Mark IV has 61 focus points.
 The R5 somewhat ups the ante, with 5,940 focus points!
 That’s a lot of focus choice.

-The R5 will lock focus across most of the viewfinder at superhuman speed, and it even supports focusing with lenses that have a maximum aperture up to f/22.
+Whichever focus system you use, the R5 will lock focus across most of the viewfinder at superhuman speed, and it even supports focusing with lenses that have a maximum aperture up to f/22.
 For comparison, the 6D autofocus system wouldn’t focus on a lens with a maximum aperture larger than f/5.6.
 Even the lauded 5D Mark IV tapped out at lenses up to f/8.

 I appreciate there are not many lenses with a maximum aperture of f/22, but it is a testament to how much of a leap forward this new autofocus system really is.